WASHINGTON — Long-term U.S. mortgage rates edged lower this week.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country at the beginning of each week.
 The average doesn’t include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

-The average fee for a 30-year mortgage averaged 0.6 point this week, down from 0.7 point last week.
-The average fee for 15-year mortgage was 0.6 point, up from 0.5 point.
+The average fee for a 30-year mortgage rose to 0.6 point this week from 0.5 point last week.
+The fee for a 15-year loan was unchanged at 0.5 point.

 Rates on adjustable five-year mortgages averaged 2.80 percent, down from 2.82 percent last week.
 The fee increased to 0.5 point from 0.4 point.